helgeklein/ListUserWriteableDirectories/README.md

-# Scans the filesystem for directories that are user-writeable
+# ListUserWriteableDirectories: Scan the Filesystem for Directories That Are User-Writeable

 This PowerShell script uses [SetACL.exe](https://helgeklein.com/setacl/) to scan the filesystem for directories that are user-writeable.